 Jewel is especially connected to the Berkshire Hills in the picturesque region of Stockbridge and Lenox, MA, the Boston Symphony’s summer location.
 The immense beauty of the Berkshires and her travels in Europe inspired her love of nature and organic shapes, which have become the focus of her artwork.

 "My intent is to portray the energy and the impact of a subject through dynamic color schemes, not necessarily to reproduce a solely realistic image.
-I visualize what I want the painting to 'feel like' in terms of color and the energy it projects, then continually brainstorm as the piece develops to create a 'WOW!' factor.
-It is the same with the animal statues.
-They are painted in unexpected and colorful designs with blingy jewelry!
+I visualize what I want the artwork to 'feel like' as the piece develops to create a 'WOW!' factor.
 Everything is out of the ordinary.
 That's what makes the artwork unique and fun."

 She has created charitable commissions for the Epilepsy Foundation of Arizona, Arizona Humane Society, Cystic Fibrosis Foundation of Arizona, RRR Horse Rescue, Animal Protection Society of Durham and other non-profit organizations.
 She has also been involved in community art events that support art education.

 Animal statues are now available at Other End of the Leash Pet Boutique and Bakery in Durham, NC or online.
 (They make their own fabulous treats in the store!!)
 Such a cool place!
 If you are in the area, go by and visit Diane and LeAnn to see how wonderful and caring these women are and the charities they support: http://www.otherendoftheleashdurham.com.